How MLB Rule Changes Influence NPB

 Historical Background and Development

-The pitch clock MLB introduced in 2023 sent the largest ripple through NPB in recent memory.
-In its debut year, MLB's average game time dropped to 2 hours 40 minutes—roughly 26 minutes shorter than the prior season.
+The pitch clock MLB introduced in 2023 sent the largest ripple through NPB since the universal DH adoption.
+In its debut year, MLB's average game time dropped to 2 hours 40 minutes - roughly 26 minutes shorter than the prior season.
 NPB's 2023 average stood at about 3 hours 8 minutes, widening the gap to approximately 28 minutes.
 Concerned by the disparity, NPB issued a 15-second pitch-interval guideline for 2024 and empowered umpires to issue warnings.
 However, the league stopped short of MLB-style enforcement with automatic ball-strike penalties.
 In Japanese baseball culture, the strategic "ma" (pause) between pitcher and batter is deeply valued, and resistance to mechanical time limits remains strong.

 Related books are also helpful